civol/HDLRuby/README.md

 might look poor compared to the other HDL, but it is important to understand that the current synthesis tools do not really synthesize hardware from such loops but instead preprocess them (e.g., unroll them) to synthesizable loopless hardware.
-In HDLRuby::High, such features are natively supported by the Ruby loop constructs (`for`, `while`, and so on), but also by advanced Ruby constructs like the enumerators (`each`, `times`, and so on).
+In HDLRuby, such features are natively supported by the Ruby loop constructs (`for`, `while`, and so on), but also by advanced Ruby constructs like the enumerators (`each`, `times`, and so on).

 __Notes__:

- - HDLRuby::High being based on Ruby, it is highly recommended to avoid `for` or `while` constructs and to use enumerators instead.
+ - HDLRuby being based on Ruby, it is highly recommended to avoid `for` or `while` constructs and to use enumerators instead.
  - The Ruby `if` and `case` statements can also be used, but they do not represent nay hardware.
 Actually, they are executed when the corresponding